First-year focus

 Majoring or Minoring in MENA STUDIES

 Click here to see how to use MENA Languages courses towards a Major or Minor.
-Arabic courses at and above the 211 level can be used towards an Arabic Minor.
-Many courses in Arabic, Hebrew, Persian, and Turkish can be used towards a MENA Studies Major or Minor.
+Arabic courses beyond Arabic 121-3 can be used towards an Arabic Minor.
+In addition, courses in Arabic, Hebrew, and Turkish can be used towards a MENA Studies Major or Minor.
 Hebrew courses can be used towards a Jewish Studies Major or Minor, or a Hebrew Studies Minor.
 And Turkish courses can be used towards a German Major or a German Studies Minor.

 Studying Abroad